altoduo/dotfiles/README.md

 One nice utility we have is the `goto` command.
 This lets you instantly cd into your desired folder by means of the `locate` command.

+### `goto`
+Instantly `cd` to any folder in your home directory.
+Doesn't have to be in the current working directory.

+### `cdmagic`
+Replacement for basic `cd` command that attempts to resolve typeos.
+Also allows for `cd`ing without specifying the complete folder name.

+### `send` and `receive`
+Quickly send another user a file using `netcat`.
+All you need is the recipient's IP address.

+### `testinternet`
+Quick way to test the ping speed of your internet connection.
+Output changes color based on the quality of the connection.

+### `startupmailer.py`
+Sends an email containing basic diagnostic information such as IP address, memory usage, and date to a specified email address.
+Intended to be configured to run on the boot of a headless device (such as a Raspberry Pi).

+### `curljson`
+Submits a POST request to a server (using `curl`) whose data component is the contents of a file specified.

+### `cdgroot`
+`cd` to the root of a project folder.
+Looks for a `.git/` folder.

 Installation
 ------------